microsoft/vscode-azurestorage/README.md

 # Azure Storage for Visual Studio Code (Preview)

-The Azure Storage extension for VS Code lets you browse Azure Blob Containers, File Shares, Tables, and Queues.
+The Azure Storage extension for VS Code lets you deploy static websites and browse Azure Blob Containers, File Shares, Tables, and Queues.
+Follow [this tutorial](https://code.visualstudio.com/tutorials/static-website/getting-started) to deploy your PWA to Azure Storage from VS Code.

-# We've Moved!

-You will now find us by clicking in the new Azure view container instead of the file explorer.

 ## Features